CDCgov/ONT-Seq-analysis/README.md

 ## Credits

-ONT/mpoxseqanalysis was originally written by Luis Antonio Haddock.
+ONT/mpoxseqanalysis was originally written by Luis Antonio Haddock, PhD (CDC).

 We thank the following people for their extensive assistance in the development of this pipeline:

-1. Crystal Gigante, PhD
+1. Crystal Gigante, PhD (CDC)
-2. Daisy McGrath
+2. Daisy McGrath (CDC)
+3. Christopher Gulvik, PhD (CDC)

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->